dfm/ugly/README.rst

 Ugly Reader
 ===========

-*The ugliest Google Reader reaplacement on the market.*
+*The ugliest Google Reader replacement on the market.*

 **Take a look at the live demo at: https://reader.dfm.io**